ACloakedFly/Thoths-Oracle/README.md

 - The software is written in C# for the Windows App.
 - Companion app catches changes to focused media broadcast from the operating system.
 - On media change, app requests metadata, packages it, then waits for signal from the Oracle that it is ready to receive the data.
-- Metadata is packaged as follows:
+- Metadata is packaged as follows with header tag denoting type, size, etc.:
   - System information containing date and time
   - Media duration and position
   - Media text: title, album, artist
   - Thumbnail
+- All text is converted to UTF-8.
 - Once ready signal is received, app sends a package over serial port, waits for ready signal, then proceeds to next package.
 - When input commands are received, app requests the OS completes the action.